strapdata/elassandra/docs/elassandra/source/mapping.rst

        }
      }
    }

+The same document count for all replica of a token range does not guarantee consistency between all replicas, but a different count allows to detect an inconsistency.
 Please note that according to your use case, you should add a filter to your query to ignore write operations occurring during the check.